ropitz/experiments/docs/dataarc-concepts/whole_church.md

-## Ecclesiastical power
+## Whole church

 ###  Scope note:

-A measure of the agency that an ecclesiastical institution has over other entities.
+A church that holds services amounting to a full liturgical calendar.

 ### Examples:

-* The ability of a parish church to collect tithes from its parishioners.

-* The ability of the Papal see to influence contemporary moral discourse.
+Every Icelandic parish church is a whole church.

 ### References to discussions of CONCEPT: